exercism/python/docs/TDD.md

 It is sometimes called "refactoring" to modify code to get it to pass the tests.
 Although modifying the code _may_ include improving the design as a way to pass the tests, simply debugging is not necessarily improving the _design_ of the code, and so is not necessarily _refactoring_.

-Following is an example of debugging without refactoring:
+The following is an example of debugging without refactoring:

 ```python
 # A function intended to return x added to y.